Bailador/Bailador/README.md

-Bailador is a bare-bones port of the Perl Dancer web development framework
+Bailador is a port of the Perl Dancer web development framework
 ==============================================

     use Bailador;